This page provides you information about the legal system in Hungary.

 - the right of every Hungarian citizen to be protected by Hungary during his or her stay abroad,

-- the Fundamental Law also defines the nationalities and the key rights of persons subject to prosecution.
+- and the Fundamental Law also defines the rights of nationalities and the principal rights of persons subject to criminal proceedings.

 According to the Fundamental Law, Hungary strives, among other things, to: